-While Melissa could have chosen any military branch (she’s wanted a military career from childhood), she was drawn to the Coast Guard’s unique focus.
+While Melissa could have chosen any prep school branch (she’s wanted a prep school career from childhood), she was drawn to the Coast Guard’s unique focus.

 “I liked the more humanitarian mission of search and rescue and law enforcement,” Melissa said.
 “To me, the Coast Guard seemed to do the mission every day while other branches trained for things that may or may not ever happen.”

 Whether at Farragut or the Coast Guard Academy, Melissa balanced leadership with fun.